 Most common notices are:

 - Overdue notices: Sent the first day an item becomes overdue (except weekends/holidays).
 Overdue notices are sent as a courtesy to alert library borrowers to return or renew their overdue materials promptly.

 - Bills/statements: Lists charges owing to the library.
 Sent when an overdue item is returned and checked in.
-Note: Bills and statements are sent by postal mail only.

 - Hold pickups notices: Sent when an item on hold becomes available.
 Library users are generally provided seven days from the date of the notice to claim and check out the item on hold.

 - Hold cancellation: Sent when it is determined an item on hold is not available, and the hold cannot be filled.
 Receiving a hold cancellation notice alerts the patron to seek an alternative means of obtaining the item, such as Summit or Interlibrary Loan.

 - Recall notices: Sent to alert the patron that a borrowed library item has been requested by someone else.
 See recalls for more detailed information on the recall process.